How does cherry picking support sustainable farming?

 Want to go cherry picking in Lodi?

-For a few weeks, starting in early May, Chinchiolo Farms hosts Lodi Blooms, a u-pick cherry experience that also includes additional special opportunities like photo sessions in the orchard, sunrise cherry picking, and a curated farm-to-table dinner.
+For a few weeks, starting in early May, Chinchiolo Farming Co. hosts Lodi Blooms, a u-pick cherry experience that also includes additional special opportunities like photo sessions in the orchard, sunrise cherry picking, and a curated farm-to-table dinner.
 These tend to sell out quickly.
 So, if you have your heart set, be sure to get on the waitlist for this spring!

 Make it a weekend!